jleluyer/slim2randomforest/README.md

 # slim2randomforest

-Slim2randomforest is a simple workflow for simulating .vcf datasets with SliM, controle for population structure with Admixture and search for polygenic selection with a random forest approach
+Slim2randomforest is a simple workflow for simulating .vcf datasets with SliM, control for population structure with Admixture and search for polygenic selection with a random forest approach

 ## WARNING